Cronulla-Sutherland Sharks: 2022-2025 (Regular Season Success, Postseason Struggles)

 Cronulla surprised many in the 2022 NRL season after finishing second on the table at the end of the regular season.
 Throughout the year, Cronulla went on a six-game winning run.
 Halfback Nicho Hynes won the 2022 Dally M Medal with a record 38 votes.
 In the finals series, Cronulla were defeated 31–30 by North Queensland in the qualifying final which was played at Shark Park.
 Cronulla had led the match 30–22 with less than ten minutes to go before North Queensland forced the game into extra-time.
 Former Cronulla player Valentine Holmes kicked the winning field goal for North Queensland.
 The following week, Cronulla were defeated 38–12 by South Sydney in the semi-final which ended their season.

 Cronulla started the year strong, pushing into the top 4 at certain stages, before a mid-season slump dropped some of their momentum.
 They finished the 2023 in sixth place, eventually losing to the Sydney Roosters at Shark Park in an elimination final, 13-12.

 Cronulla finished the 2024 NRL season in 4th place on the table and qualified for the finals.
 After losing to Melbourne in week one, Cronulla won their first finals game in over six years as they defeated North Queensland in the elimination semi-final.
 In the preliminary final against Penrith, Cronulla went into half-time being narrowly behind on the scoreboard.
 However, in the second half, Penrith would run away with the game winning 26-6 ending Cronulla's season.

 Cronulla finished the 2025 NRL season in 5th place on the ladder and qualified for the finals once more.
 Cronulla won the elimination qualifying final, defeating the Sydney Roosters 20-10 at Shark Park.
 Cronulla would later upset the minor premiers, the Canberra Raiders 32-12 at GIO Stadium, to progress to the Preliminary Finals where they would lose to Melbourne 22-14.

+In round 10, Cronulla fell to a 4–5 record after a dismal 36–12 defeat against an understrength South Sydney team.
+Rugby League legend Andrew Johns labelled it as their worst performance for a couple of years.

+In round 19 of the 2026 NRL season, Cronulla recorded the biggest victory in their history as they defeated the Dolphins 66-0 at Kayo Stadium.